Skip to main content

 The Flash Tool covers two jobs:

 • Companion computer agents.
 Install the ADOS Drone Agent (air-side) or ADOS Ground Agent (ground-side) onto your SBC.
-The Flash Tool either flashes a complete OS image over WebUSB or surfaces a curl install command, depending on the board.
+The Flash Tool surfaces a curl install command for your board, which you paste over SSH.

 1